oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api/product.md

 #### 5. Creating configurable products

-When creating a product , there are two types available : simple and configurable.
+When creating a product, there are three types available: simple, kit, and configurable.
 Configurable products must have custom product attributes in the product attribute family specified and a result product variants can be added to a configurable product.
 A product variant is a simple product attached to a parent configurable product.